microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

-# Run the Phi-3 Mini models with the ONNX Runtime generate() API
+# Run the Phi-3 models with the ONNX Runtime generate() API

 ## Steps
 1. [Setup](#setup)